Trainee Project Support Worker

-Fouzia is our Ethnic Minority Community Liaison Worker for the NHS Be Well Service.
-Fouzia supports people in accessing the service, sign posts to other services and organises Health Forums.
-Before starting work for us Fouzia worked for 25 years on various roles such as a Parenting Facilitator to deliver Evidence based Parenting programmes across Tameside.
+Fouzia started with us in 2016.
+Before that Fouzia worked for 25 years on various roles such as a Parenting Facilitator to deliver Evidence based Parenting programmes across Tameside.
 She also worked for a long time for Barnardo’s as a Family Support Worker, as a part time Ethnic Minority Palliative Care Support Worker with the NHS and as a Bilingual Co Worker with Social Care.
 She also worked 10 years as a Youth and Community Worker with Tameside Council.
 She has done interpreting and translating work for the NHS and local authorities.
 Fouzia is fluent in Urdu, Punjabi, English and Hindi.

 Chief Officer – job share